eqlabs/pathfinder/README.md

 We appreciate any feedback, especially during this alpha period.
 This includes any documentation issues, feature requests and bugs that you may encounter.

-For help or to submit bug reports or feature requests, please open an issue or alternatively visit the StarkNet [discord channel](https://discord.com/invite/QypNMzkHbc).
+For help or to submit bug reports or feature requests, please open an issue or alternatively visit the Starknet [discord channel](https://discord.com/invite/QypNMzkHbc).

 ## Running with Docker